juhasev/sample-ninja-help/projects.md

 ### Search

-The search functionality searches thru **ID**, **name**, **external project reference**, and **external billing reference**.
+The search functionality searches through **ID**, **name**, **external project reference**, and **external billing reference**.
 Clear any filters before searching; otherwise, you may not see the results.

-> **PLEASE NOTE** that the search will only search thru the active projects.
+> **PLEASE NOTE** that the search will only search through the active projects.
 If you need to search for archived projects, please switch to the **ARCHIVED PROJECTS** -tab.

 ### Projects table

 Some columns are sortable.
-Simply click on the table headers to change the sort order.
+Click on the table headers to change the sort order.

 #### ID

-Simply indicates project ID.
+Simply indicates the project ID.

 #### PRIORITY

-If you have an urgent project where you anticipate running out of sample the priority setting is your new friend.
+If you have an urgent project where you anticipate running out of sample, the priority setting is your new friend.
 The sampling process is always carried out in the priority order.
 Normally when you do not anticipate any sample shortfalls, you can leave the priority setting to the default of five (5).
 Maximum priority is 10, so 5 falls in the middle ground as indicated as **dot**.
 Lower or higher priorities are indicated with **arrow** -icons pointing either up or down.

 > The sampling engine always attempts to complete all projects regardless of the priority setting.
 The sampling engine uses the priority setting to determine in order to sample from the currently available panelist pool.